 - AAIT Qualification Certificate Program (QCP) approval letter that authorizes you to work under the supervision of a certified journeyperson

 A QCP is valid for at least 1 year.
 To attain a QVP, you will be required to pass the QCP examinations and specified trade examinations.
-A QCP is requested in situations where you were unable to attain an authorization letter from AAIT.
+A QCP is requested in situations where you are unable to attain an authorization letter from AAIT.

 Step 2: Find a Job in Alberta